Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

-If $G(v)$ is not conjugate to a subgroup of some group in $\partial G$, then we let $Y$ denote the nontrivial $G(v)$--almost invariant subset of $G$ which is adapted to $\partial G$.
-As $Y$ is adapted to $\partial G$, Theorem \ref{FandF'havesameregnbhds} tells us that it must be enclosed by some $V_{0} $--vertex $w$ of $\Gamma_{n,n+1}$.
+In this case, there is a nontrivial $G(v)$--almost invariant subset of $G$ which is adapted to $\partial G$, and we denote this set by $Y$.
+The $G(v)$--almost invariant subset $W$ of $DG$ is enclosed by $G$, and $Y$ is equal to $W\cap G$, and is adapted to $\partial G$.
+Now Theorem \ref{FandF'havesameregnbhds} tells us that $Y$ must be enclosed by some $V_{0}$--vertex $w$ of $\Gamma_{n,n+1}$.
 If $w$ is not equal to $v$, then there must be an edge of $\Gamma_{n,n+1}$ which is incident to $v$, and carries $G(v)$.
 Thus in any case, $Y$ is enclosed by $v$.
 Now we have two subcases depending on whether or not $Y$ is peripheral in $v$.

 If $Y$ is not peripheral in $v$, then $Y$ must cross some almost invariant subset $Z$ of $G$ which is over a subgroup commensurable with $H$ and belongs to the CCC of $\mathcal{F}_{n,n+1}$ which gives rise to $v$.
 Lemma \ref{XcrossesYimpliesitcrossesY'strongly} shows that $Y$ must cross some almost invariant subset $Z^{\prime}$ of $G$ also over a subgroup commensurable with $H$ and dual to an annulus in $(G,\partial G)$.
 Now part 1) of Lemma \ref{FandF'havesamebetweenness} shows that $Z^{\prime}$ cannot be isolated in $\mathcal{F}_{n,n+1}$ and so must also belong to the CCC of $\mathcal{F} _{n,n+1}$ which gives rise to $v$.
-We conclude that $Y$ crosses some annulus enclosed by $v$.
-It follows that $W$ crosses the torus which is the double of this annulus.
+We conclude that $Y$ crosses some annulus in $(G,\partial G)$ enclosed by $v$.
+It follows that $W$ crosses the torus in $DG$ which is the double of this annulus.
 As above this implies that $W$ is not peripheral in $V$, and hence that each $\partial H_{i}$ equals $L$, and that $G(v)$ splits over $\partial H_{i}$.
 As $v$ is a $V_{0}$--vertex of $\Gamma_{n,n+1}$, and $Y$ is enclosed by $v$ and is over $G(v)$, it follows that $Y$ crosses no torus in $G$ so that $Y$ determines a splitting of $G$ over $G(v)$.
 As $Y$ is enclosed by $v$ and is not peripheral in $v$, this shows that we have case 3) of Definition \ref{defnoftorustype}.